engageLively/galyleo-user-docs/source/userguide.rst

 The *Text* controller only appears when a Text item is selected, and it is used to control the textual properties of a text object.
 These are:

-- The font family and weigt (fine to extra-bold)
+- The font family and weight (fine to extra-bold)
 - The font style (bold, italic, underline, hyperlink)
 - The font size and color
 - Alignment